 Then he reminds himself that living is the point: Dorotea will kill him one of these days, but he will not roll over and bare his throat to her.

 He snorts at himself for the maudlin direction his thoughts have taken, because hadn't Max done that already?
-In a hundred million little ways.
+He'd done it in a hundred million little ways.
 But his father had ground that heart beneath his heel and hadn't even known he'd done it.

 His father does him a good turn or two—he keeps Dorotea away from Wintersend for the years Max spends at the Academy.
-As far as the sort of fatherly affection bastards usually get goes, it's quite a lot, but Max can't help but laugh at the futility of the gesture; his lord father would do better to concentrate on his real son, and leave his bastard to try his luck on his own.
-It's shitty luck, anyway—by all accounts, Max can be considered a walking corpse.
+As far as fatherly affection goes, it's quite a lot, but Max can't help but laugh at the futility of the gesture.
+His lord father would do better to concentrate on his real son and leave his bastard to try his luck on his own.
+It's shitty luck, anyway.

 Perhaps that's why he's latched on to Calderon so tightly.
 Calderon is solid.
 Calderon has a future, furycraft or no. Max had sensed in the other boy a bone-deep sense of integrity, and he'd bet on it.
 His choice is vindicated when Calderon somehow appears inside the bloody Grey Tower, risking life and limb and patronage to break him out.
 Him.
 Antillar Maximus, who no one had seen fit to care for in a very, very long time.